 The difference between the schedule fee and the benefit paid by Medicare is known as the gap amount.

-Once the total gap amount for all non-hospital Medicare items exceeds the Original Medicare Safety Net threshold in a calendar year, the Original Medicare Safety Net will refund 100% of the schedule fee for subsequent non-hospital Medicare items.
-For example, for item 42738 (Injection fee), you would receive the full benefit of $312.95.
+Once the total gap amount for all non-hospital Medicare items exceeds the Original Medicare Safety Net threshold in a calendar year, the Original Medicare Safety Net will refund 100 per cent of the schedule fee for subsequent non-hospital Medicare items.
+For example, for item 42738 (Injection fee), you would receive the full benefit of $329.40.

 The Original Medicare Safety Net threshold is set by the Australian Government and changes from time to time.

 In 2023, the Original Medicare Safety Net threshold is $531.70.